IRATI/demonstrator/README.md

 An **overlay** directive is used to specify a directory on the host file system to be overlaid on the file system of a specific node.
+This directive overrides the behaviour of the --overlay option, because the --overlay option is processed (i.e. the files copied on the node file system) before the directive is processed.

 The syntax is as follows: